ABOUT US

 We are 100 percent donor funded, neither seeking nor receiving government funding

-Finding Our Voices exists to fill gaps, including those that arise after immediate safety has been addressed and particularly around financial stability, community, and long-term healing.
+Finding Our Voices exists to fill gaps, including those that arise after immediate safety has been addressed and particularly around financial stability, community connection, and long-term healing.
 We supplement resources provided by regional domestic violence resource centers and other social service agencies.